AnonCatalyst/Odinova/README.md

 { **Odinova Digital Tiger©️** 🕵️‍♂️ }

 *?TO-DO:* `Importing & launcing imported tools will be cut from Odinova and is planned to be introduced later, a new window will instead be made and hold tools built in and made my others.
-Odinova is now on a extended delay for release as i wanna make sure i bring the best to you`
+Odinova is now on a extended delay for release as i wanna make sure i bring the best to you.`

 -- **Support Server** `Help us grow our discord server or contact support by joining up today!`
 - https://discord.com/invite/rwjNemwere